 Note: We’ll continue to add and update our articles and videos, so watch for updates!

 Didn’t File Taxes?
 You May Still be Eligible

 Note: Most families are already signed up!
-If you’ve filed tax returns for 2019 or 2020, or if you signed up with the Non-Filer tool last year to receive a stimulus check from the Internal Revenue Service, you will get the monthly Child Tax Credit automatically.
+If you’ve filed tax returns for 2019 or 2020, or if you signed up with the IRS Non-Filer tool last year to receive a stimulus check from the Internal Revenue Service, you should get the monthly Child Tax Credit automatically.